🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 It was like 430.

-And there are people there making six figures to millions of dollars, and all they would do every day is dig through archives to post and repost police brutality.
+And all they would do every day is dig through archives to post and repost police brutality.

-Now, for a discerning adult, eventually you say, I get it, but for a child entering the world for the first time, the political world on social media, the only thing you see in your feed, every video is a cop beating a black man.
+But for a child entering the world for the first time, the political world on social media, the only thing you see in your feed, every video is a cop beating a black man.

 Now, in reality, these videos were spread out over a decade.

-One of the viral stories was that uh BLM protesters blocked an ambulance carrying a dying young teenage girl, got millions of views, was fake.
+One of the viral stories was that BLM protesters blocked an ambulance carrying a dying young teenage girl, got millions of views, was fake.

 They just literally made it up.